-For FY17, FMCS chose to analyze Support Service Product and Service Codes (PSCs).
-These PSCs (shown below) were chosen as they represented the majority of dollars spent on services in FY17 (IT and Telecom).
-The total obligation value of the reviewed contracts was \$3,151,267.26.
+For FY18, FMCS chose to analyze a combination of IT and Support Service Product and Service Codes (PSCs) as they represented the Agency's newest and largest requirements which affected FMCS as a whole.
+The total obligation value of the reviewed contracts was \$1,517,509.40.